peaclab/PACT/README.md

-# PACT: A Standard Cell Level to Architectural Level Parrallel Compact Thermal Simulator
+# PACT: A Standard Cell Level to Architectural Level Parallel Compact Thermal Simulator
 # Introduction
 PACT is a SPICE-based PArallel Compact Thermal simulator (PACT) that enables fast and accurate standard cell level to architectural level steady-state and transient parallel thermal simulation.
 PACT utilizes the advantages of multi-core processing (OpenMPI) and includes several solvers to speed up both steady-state and transient simulations.
 PACT can be easily extended to model a variety of emerging integration and cooling technologies, such as 3D stacking, liquid cooling via microchannels, and others, by simply modifying the thermal netlist.
 PACT can be also used with popular architectural level performance and power simulators to evaluate the thermal profile.